Lumiera

 import a package

-this adds the given binary lumiera package, together with all sources and the original tarball to the squeeze repository, into the experimental section
+this adds the given binary lumiera package, together with all sources and the original tarball to the ‘trixie’ repository, and there into the ‘experimental’ section

 dump out an entire repository